Chest Pain? What To Expect From Rehab.

 7. Gradual return to activity: As your pain and symptoms improve, your healthcare provider may recommend a gradual return to normal activities and exercise.
 It's important to follow their guidance to prevent re-injury or exacerbation of symptoms.

 Remember, this is general information, and specific rehabilitation protocols can vary based on the underlying cause of your chest wall pain or injury.
-It's important to consult with a physical therapist or another healthcare professional for an accurate diagnosis and personalized treatment plan that suits your specific condition.
+It's important to consult with a healthcare professional for an accurate diagnosis and personalized treatment plan that suits your specific condition.